 What do I need to bring to my first appointment?

-If you will be seeing Dr. Torres-Roca please bring new patient packet which you can print out from the resources section on this website.
-If applicable, please bring a copy of custody papers and/or divorce decree, copies of any psychological or psychoeducational testing, any written feedback or records from teachers, counselors, therapist, pediatrician, psychologist or psychiatrist.
+If you will be seeing Dr. Torres-Roca please fill out new patient packet and consent on Luminello.
+If you are seeing Dr Brandon Miller please fill out new patient packet which you can print out from the resources section on this website.
+For all new patients, please bring copies of any psychological or psychoeducational testing, any written feedback or records from teachers, counselors, therapist, pediatrician, psychologist or psychiatrist and if applicable, please bring a copy of custody papers and/or divorce decree.
 If currently taking medications please bring the bottles with you.

 What do I tell my child before my first appointment?

 Let your child know where they are going and be honest, but use words that they will understand.
 For younger kids, let them know that this is a "feelings' doctor" and that she will not give you any shots but that she will talk to us about how we feel or how to do better at school (or whatever the issue is-she will help us with your anger issues or focusing issues, etc.).
 If the child is nervous, acknowledge their emotion by saying I can see why you are nervous because you don't know her (or whatever the reason is) but there is no reason to be nervous because all she is going to do is talk to us and play with you.
 Give us a call if you need further help with this.